GoogleChromeLabs/preload-webpack-plugin/README.md

   it supports async chunks.

 - [resource-hints-webpack-plugin](https://github.com/jantimon/resource-hints-webpack-plugin):
   Automatically wires resource hints for your resources.
-This plugin does does not currently support async chunks.
+This plugin does not currently support async chunks.

 ## License